Reserve Your Spot - Urgent Care

 In this section you will learn about:

-ArrivalWhen you first arrive to our Women's Pavilion & Birthplace in Raleigh, you will go to Patient Registration between the hours of 5 am and 9 pm.
-If it is after hours, please go to the Emergency Department Registration area and they can assist you.
-There, you and/or your partner will fill out necessary paperwork before being escorted to a Triage Room.
-Wheelchairs are available for moms who need them.
-While in a Triage Room, you will be evaluated by a provider who will determine if it is time for you to be admitted.
+ArrivalWhen you first arrive to our Women's Pavilion & Birthplace in Raleigh, please enter the hospital through our Adult Emergency Department and they can assist you.
+If you are 20 weeks gestation or greater, our ED team will transport you to the OB Emergency Department located in our Women’s Pavilion & Birthplace.
+While in the OB-ED, you will be evaluated by a provider who will determine if it is time for you to be admitted.

 LaborOnce in a Labor & Delivery room, you will meet your Labor & Delivery (L&D) nurse, who may start you on an IV.
 Our traditional maternity care option allows you to labor, give birth and recover in a private labor suite.
 During labor and delivery, you will be cared for by an experienced L&D nurse, who will assist you in having the most positive birth experience possible.